-PhD Student - Industrial Environmental Management; Director - Byron Fellowship Educational Foundation
+PhD Candidate - Leadership and Sustainability; Director - Byron Fellowship Educational Foundation

 Should we mimic nature?
 Some point out that nature is a survival of the fittest, competition based reality.
 However, are we limited to the survival based mechanisms from which we evolved?
 Or perhaps the very